 Are bell peppers low FODMAP?

-- Red Bell pepper: As per newly published Monash data, red capsicum (bell pepper) is no longer FODMAP-free food.
-The serving size of ⅓ cup (43 grams) of red bell pepper is considered FODMAP friendly.
+- Red Bell pepper: As per newly published Monash data, red capsicum (bell pepper) is no longer a FODMAP-free food.
+The serving size of ⅓ cup (43 grams) of red bell pepper is considered FODMAP-friendly.
 Avoid large servings as they contain an excessive amount of fructose.

 - Green bell pepper: Half a cup (75 grams) is low FODMAP.
 Avoid large servings of over 250 grams.

-- Yellow and orange capsicum- no- data established yet as there has not been tested in the lab, so not sure about the FODMAP content.
+- Yellow and orange capsicum - no data established yet, as it has not been tested in the lab, so not sure about the FODMAP content.

 FODMAP: fructans